Ceiling Fan Wiring Diagrams 2023

 Some ceiling fan blades are held in place with spring clips.
 Removal of the ceiling fan blade is just a matter of releasing the clip and pulling or pushing the fan blade.

 I found that the greatest challenge with ceiling fan repair is the replacement of the pull chain type speed control switch built into the ceiling fan.
-The switch is easy enough to swap out, but the wiring connections are tricky.
+The switch is easy to remove and replace with a new one, but the wiring connections are tricky.

 Always label the wires before removing them from the old pull chain speed switch.
 You may need a magnifying glass to read the terminal names or numbers on the old switch.

-All of my blog posts pertaining to ceiling fans can be found here.
+All of my articles, with photos, about ceiling fans can be found by clicking here.

 Click here for Hunter and Casablanca Ceiling Fan replacement parts, wiring diagrams, and manuals.